FRRouting/frr/doc/user/ripd.rst

 .. clicmd:: neighbor A.B.C.D

-   Specify RIP neighbor.
-When a neighbor doesn't understand multicast, this command is used to specify neighbors.
-In some cases, not all routers will be able to understand multicasting, where packets are sent to a network or a group of addresses.
-In a situation where a neighbor cannot process multicast packets, it is necessary to establish a direct link between routers.
-The neighbor command allows the network administrator to specify a router as a RIP neighbor.
+   Specify a RIP neighbor to send updates to.
+This is required when a neighbor is connected via a network that does not support multicast, or when it is desired to statically define a neighbor.
+RIP updates will be sent via unicast to each neighbour.
+Neighbour updates are in addition to any multicast updates sent when an interface is not in passive mode (see the `passive-interface` command).
+RIP will continue to process updates received from both the neighbor and any received via multicast.
 The `no neighbor a.b.c.d` command will disable the RIP neighbor.

    Below is very simple RIP configuration.
 Interface `eth0` and interface which address match to `10.0.0.0/8` are RIP enabled.